sel-jett/My-Docker-Journey/README.md

    * on-failure: restart a container with a non-zero exit code.
 It will also restart containers when the Docker darmon restarts, even ones that where in the stopped state.

+# Squash the image:
+    $ docker build --squash
+   .Squashed images are particularly useful when you want to distribute a final image without exposing build details or when you need to minimize image size, but they sacrifice the layer caching that makes iterative Docker builds efficient.

+   .Entire image is unique.
+Entire image needs pushing.

+# Compose:

 # Volumes :
 .
 The data created in this example is stored on the Docker hosts local filesystem.
 If the Docker host fails, the data will be lost.